Box-drawing characters

 Box-drawing characters, also known as line-drawing characters, are a form of semigraphics widely used in text user interfaces to draw various geometric frames and boxes.
-These characters are characterised by being designed to be connected horizontally and/or vertically with adjacent characters, which requires proper alignment.
+These characters are characterized by being designed to be connected horizontally and/or vertically with adjacent characters, which requires proper alignment.
 Box-drawing characters therefore typically only work well with monospaced fonts.

-In graphical user interfaces, these characters are much less useful as it is more simple and appropriate to draw lines and rectangles directly with graphical APIs.
+In graphical user interfaces, these characters are much less useful as it is simpler to draw lines and rectangles directly with graphical APIs.
 However, they are still useful for command-line interfaces and plaintext comments within source code.